joelspadin/Windows-and-Tabs-API-Extensions/README.md

 ## Bug-Fixes

 * **Opera 12.00**: BrowserTabManager.create() causes the addressbar to be
 focused when opening a tab in the background.
-The workaround is to create the tab in the foreground, but immediately refocus the originally focused tab.
+The method is now rewritten to open tabs in the foreground, then immediately return focus to the original tab so that it opens in the background without switching keyboard focus to the address bar.

 ## TabUtils